monurgungor/DojoTalent-UnityBlockchainBootcamp/README.md

 #### MetaMask Wallet Doesn't Connect
 If you're having trouble connecting to the MetaMask wallet, it may be due to a bug in the MetaMask phone app.
 Try killing the app completely, restart the Unity game, and then try to reconnect again.
 #### Switching to Testnet and Testing Transactions
 To test transactions, you first need to switch your MetaMask network to a testnet, preferably Goerli.
 Next, you need to acquire some Goerli ETH by using a faucet such as https://goerli-faucet.pk910.de/.
-Once you have the Goerli ETH, you can send it to an address that has a Goerli Ether address like a regular transaction.
+Once you have the Goerli ETH, you can send it to an address that has a Goerli Ether address like a regular transaction (using sendTransaction method).